Soverain Price Hits $0.0012 on Top Exchanges (SOVE)

 Soverain Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Soverain directly using U.S. dollars.
-Investors seeking to trade Soverain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Soverain using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Soverain directly using U.S. dollars.
+Investors seeking to acquire Soverain should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Soverain using one of the exchanges listed above.

 Receive News & Updates for Soverain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Soverain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.